 Crathes Castle is simply one of the most superb castles in Scotland.
 The beautiful, pink-harled exterior and Disney-esque design are common features of castles in Aberdeenshire, but at Crathes they are combined with a remarkably well preserved original interior, wonderful gardens and a range of other attractions.

 Like a number of other castles and grand houses in Aberdeenshire, Crathes Castle is owned by the National Trust for Scotland.
 It's an indication of the attraction it provides for visitors from around the globe that it is the only one of them to remain open throughout the year.
-Full opening hours are set out on the right.
+Full opening hours are available via the links on this page.

 During the summer season admission is by timed ticket obtainable from the Visitor Centre located up the hill from the castle.
 The timed tickets, and a one way system that takes you up one side of the building and down the other, mean that visitors are always fully able to appreciate the beauty of the interiors of this remarkable castle.